Article brought to you by Nilead, a website builder platform with fully managed design and build service.

 For this reason, Gen Z is known to use many social media sites simultaneously, as opposed to Millennials who bounce from one to the other at certain times.

 Millennials are known for their short attention spans.
-Gen Zers’ are even shorter.
-With an eight-second filter hardwired into their complex brains, how will you reach this new breed of
+Gen Zers’ is even shorter.
+With an eight-second filter hardwired into their complex brains, how will you reach this new breed of consumers?

 Traditional marketing won’t hold much sway over this new generation’s attention.
 Much like the Millennials in this matter, Generation Z is quite notorious for adblocking.
 They don’t have the patience to sit through a minute-long ad; they skip it at every available chance.